tjyothis4/tjyothis4.github.io/_teaching/coursework.md

 author_profile: true

 ---
 This is not an exhaustive list.
 The courses here are either ones I learned a lot from or have something to say about.
 For almost all both are true.
+The commentary is in a style inspired by one of my classmates [Nick](https://sladjkf.github.io/posts/2_first_year_grad_school/)

 **Current Coursework (Spring 2025):**
 I don't have a lot of comments here because I haven't taken them yet.